msoula/voxdle/README.md

 # Voxdle

-Voxdle is a French/English is a clone of [Wordle](https://www.nytimes.com/games/wordle/index.html), a word game created in 2021 by Josh Wardle ([@powerlanguish](https://twitter.com/powerlanguish)).
+Voxdle is a French/English clone of [Wordle](https://www.nytimes.com/games/wordle/index.html), a word game created in 2021 by Josh Wardle ([@powerlanguish](https://twitter.com/powerlanguish)).

 Voxdle offers the possibility to play Wordle with your microphone instead of the keyboard.
 To do so, it uses the features of the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API) currently available :
 * on computer with Chrome, Edge and Safari\* browsers;